HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-SupplementalWDACConfig.md

 ### 6 optional parameters

-* `-Deployit`: Indicates that the module will automatically deploy the Supplemental policy after creation.
+* `-Deploy`: Indicates that the module will automatically deploy the Supplemental policy after creation.

 * `-Levels <String>`: Offers the same official [Levels](https://learn.microsoft.com/en-us/powershell/module/configci/new-cipolicy#-level) for scanning of the specified directory path.
 If no level is specified the default, which is set to ***FilePublisher*** in this module, will be used.